JustinMFrance93/Group44_ENC361/README.md

  professional embedded systems projects, this project will require both technical knowledge and interpersonal skills to complete successfully.

- Supplementary Code files used for this ENCE361 2025 Step Counter Project where produced by C.Moore, P.Claude and F.Youssif
+ Supplementary Code files used for this ENCE361 2025 Step Counter Project was produced by the University of Canterbury Staff C.Moore, P.Claude and F.Youssif.